The Container-Native Home Server

 zfs receive the snapshots

 into a backup server.
-Compared to backing up all of these files on something like S3, this has a lot lower
+Compared to backing up all of these files on something like S3, this has a much lower

 monthly cost.
-Addtionally it would be difficult to do the inital multile-terrabyte upload, if only for
+Additionally, it would be difficult to do the initial multiple-terabyte upload if only for

 lame 1TB Comcast-imposed datacap.